openprocurement/openprocurement.api/docs/source/procuring.rst

 Changing primary Tender Record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Procuring Entity can change the Tender properties with following request.
+Procuring Entity can change the Tender properties with the following request.
 Data to change should be in payload of the message.

 .. sourcecode:: http